scarrillo/Maven-Webapp-Google-Closure/README.md

 Place this in Sublime's /Packages/User/ dirctory and then associate the project with the "mvn-run" build system.

 You can then:
-- Start Jetty (and compile) with: cmd + b
+- cmd + b: Start Jetty (and compile)

-- Recompile CSS and JS without restarting jetty: alt + j
+- alt + j: Recompile CSS and JS (without restarting jetty)

-- Restart Jetty:
+- cmd + shift + b: Restart Jetty:

-  cmd + shift + b
+Notes: Windows users, this Sublime build script is not 100% yet.

 ----
 Closure Compiler jar and GSS examples from: http://code.google.com/p/closure-stylesheets/